anaxqx/polyp-sizing-audit/README.md

 - oracle/global scale-factor utilities
 - fold-assignment and statistical-test utilities

-Raw videos/frames, generated depth maps, generated masks, checkpoints, internal cluster paths, and third-party model weights are not included.
+Raw videos/frames, generated depth maps, generated masks, checkpoints, and third-party model weights are not included.
 Users should obtain public datasets and third-party assets from their original sources and generate derived artifacts locally.

 ## Quick Start